asgud/challenge-openspace-classifier/README.md

 ## ⚙️ How to Run

-1️⃣.
-Clone the repository to your local machine.
+1️⃣ Clone the repository to your local machine.\
-2️⃣.
-Make sure your folder has a colleagues.csv file.
+2️⃣ Make sure your folder has a colleagues.csv file.\
-3️⃣.
-Run the program, you can execute the 'main.py' file from command line:
+3️⃣ Run the program, you can execute the 'main.py' file from command line:

 ```
    python main.py
 ```
-4️⃣.
-View the result: The seating plan will print in your terminal and be saved as a text file.
+4️⃣ View the result: The seating plan will print in your terminal and be saved as a text file.

 ## ✨ What I Learned